MariamAmr01/Calculator/README.md

 # Calculator
-Simple Calculator using HTML, CSS and Javascript
+Simple Calculator implemented by HTML, CSS and Javascript